 What Happens in Rehab?

-When you got to rehab you will go through a detox initially which flushes all of the bad toxins and chemicals out of your body that is there as a result of your addiction.
+When you go to rehab you will go through detoxification initially which flushes all of the bad toxins and chemicals out of your body that is there as a result of your addiction.
 This is a very important step in recovery.